Civil Engineering in Nampa, Idaho.

 Planning Staff

 Department: Planning & Zoning Department.
-Nampa's staff follow rate of 94.8% is the highest we track — getting staff alignment is the most reliable path to approval anywhere in the Treasure Valley.
+Nampa's staff alignment is the strongest single predictor of approval Bailey tracks anywhere in the Treasure Valley — Nampa submittals are designed to land with staff first, before they ever reach Council.
 Civil engineers most commonly engage planning staff through pre-application meetings, annexation/rezone submittals, and specific plan applications.
 Staff reports are thorough and the three-criteria test (comp plan compatibility, use compatibility, public interest) is consistently applied.

 Nampa approval rates by application type.